-A gas-fired, power-vented unit heater with tubular heat exchanger.
+Gas-fired, power-vented unit heater with tubular heat exchanger.
 Units shall have a minimum of 82% thermal efficiency.
 The standard unit shall consist of a non-separated combustion design with an aluminized heat exchanger and single stage gas valve.
 Design and heat exchanger alternatives shall be offered as follows:

-- Separated Combustion: [S] A separated combustion unit shall consist of a sealed enclosure with hinged door.
+- Separated Combustion: [S] A separated combustion unit shall consist of a sealed enclosure with a hinged door.
 Combustion air inlet on rear of heater allows for intake venting from outside of heated space to be attached.
-Combustion flue gases shall be ducted from outside heated space by ductwork connected to unit's outlet flange. - Stainless Steel Heat Exchanger: [X] A stainless steel heat exchanger unit shall consist of heat exchanger tubes, heat exchanger tube supports and heat exchanger tube plates produced of 409 stainless steel.
-Air inlet temperatures below 40° F (4.4° C) are not recommended for this application.
+Combustion flue gases shall be ducted from outside heated space by ductwork connected to unit's outlet flange. - Stainless Steel Heat Exchanger: [X] A stainless steel heat exchanger unit shall consist of heat exchanger tubes, heat exchanger tube supports and heat exchanger tube plate produced of 409 stainless steel.
+Air inlet temperatures below 40 °F (4.5 °C) are not recommended for this application. - Two Stage Gas Valve: [T] A two-stage gas valve shall allow heater to function in either high or low fire. - Modulating Gas Valve: [M] A modulating gas valve shall allow heater to modulate between high and low fire.